How to Integrate a Payment Gateway Into a Website?

 But What If I Want to Build a Custom Payment Gateway For My Business

-You certainly can and Romexsoft team would be happy to help you with that as we already had experience with building custom Fintech solutions.
+You certainly can and Romexsoft team would be happy to help you with that as we already had experience with Building SaaS Banking Platform for FinTech Company.
 However, there are a few major obstacles you should consider in this case:

 - A custom full-stack payment gateway will cost you $150.000 and upwards to build.
 A robust payment solution similar to what’s available on the market is closer to $500.000 – $800.000.